ajikejay/ajikejay/README.md

 - 👋 Hi, I’m @ajikejay
-- 👀 I’m interested in ... data sciences
+- 👀 I’m interested in ... data analytics
-- 🌱 I’m currently learning ... excel
+- 🌱 I’m quite good with SQl
-- 💞️ I’m looking to collaborate on ... excel data work
+- 💞️ I’m looking to collaborate with Data Analytics
 - 📫 How to reach me ... ajikesolaadeniyi@gmail.com

 <!---